 For example, it can be earned if you are traveling outside normal work hours for agency-related work purposes but not if you are on union-related business.
 Further, compensatory time can be earned if you are traveling between an official duty station and a temporary one or between two temporary ones; however, it can’t be earned if you are moving between to permanent duty stations.
-By law, one hour of comp time is granted for each hour of overtime work performed.

 Comp time policies vary

 Policies on compensatory time off in lieu of overtime vary between those who are covered by the Fair Labor Standards Act and those who are exempt from it.
 Exempt employees are generally those in executive, administrative and professional positions, whether they are under the general schedule or the wage system.
 Nonexempt employees include all employees in grades GS-4, those in GS-5 through 10 (and any prevailing rate employees) who aren’t in bona fide executive, administrative and professional positions.